Andy's Technotes Home

-- A Live backup script, that combines the best of DBCopy and RSync is in the 8th post to the thread.
+- Magic31's Live backup script and the full thread it is from, that combines the best of DBCopy and RSync is in the 8th post to the thread.
 Note a change needed in GW2014R2 and forward that DBcopy needs to be run from its home, so scripts will need an addition to run correctly of cd /opt/novell/groupwise/agents/bin as per Morris's note in the forums.
 Now TID 7017096

-- To manage the uid.run files that otherwise collect, follow this thread.
+- To manage the uid.run files that sometimes otherwise collect, see toldforc's contributions near the end this thread.